tsgates/arch-wiki-markdown/wiki/Enhancing_Arch_Linux_Stability.md

     tar -xvjf etc-backup.tar.bz2

--   /home: At regular intervals, backup the /home directory to an external hard drive, Network Attached Server, or online backup service.
+-   /home: At regular intervals, back up the /home directory to an external hard drive, Network Attached Server, or online backup service.
 Occasionally verify the integrity of the backup process by comparing original files and directories with their backups.